Lombiq/UI-Testing-Toolbox/Docs/Tools.md

 - The testing framework we use is [Selenium](https://www.selenium.dev/), extended with [Atata](https://atata.io/).
-- Chrome needs to be installed on your machine.
-If you also want to test other browsers then:
+- Chrome needs to be installed on your machine, the latest version.
+If you also want to test other browsers then install the latest version of each of them:
   - For Edge only the new Chromium-based Edge is supported that you can download from [here](https://www.microsoft.com/en-us/edge).
   - For Firefox it needs to be installed too.
   - For IE you'll need to do [some manual configuration](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration) in the browser.